Lettin' It All Hang Out

 Lettin' It All Hang Out is the autobiography of drag performer RuPaul.
 The book was originally released in 1995 in hardback, and then in paperback a year later.
-Although the book is classed as an autobiography, it is self described as "Part auto-biography, part how-to manual".
-Aside from RuPaul's life story, the book also contains a chapter on beauty tips, as well as many black and white photographs of him both in and out of drag, and lists of his favorite things, songs, quotes or people, e.g. 'Rupaul's Favorite Drag Queen Movies' and 'Rupaul's Favorite Actresses.'
+Although the book is classed as an autobiography, it is self described as "part auto-biography, part how-to manual".
+Aside from RuPaul's life story, the book also contains a chapter on beauty tips, as well as many black and white photographs of him both in and out of drag, and lists of his favorite things, songs, quotes or people, e.g. "RuPaul's Favorite Drag Queen Movies" and "RuPaul's Favorite Actresses".

 Chapters

-As well as a foreword and an afterword, the book is made up of 21 chapters, titled 'How to Tuck,' 'Little Ruru,' 'Mean Miss Charles,' 'School Daze,' 'Three Sisters,' 'Hotlanta,' 'If It Aint Fun, Don't Do It,' 'Wee Wee Pole,' 'New York is a Big, Fat, Greasy, Ho,' 'Starrbooty,' 'Down and Out in New York; London and L.A.,' 'Queen of Manhattan,' 'Work the Runway, Sweetie,' 'You Better Work,' 'Transy-Europe Express,' 'Hollywood Ho,' 'Mr. and Miss Television,' 'The Pinball Wizard,' 'Public Domain,' 'A Goddess Struggling to Be Born' and 'Big Daddy.'
+As well as a foreword and an afterword, the book is made up of 21 chapters, titled "How to Tuck", "Little Ruru", "Mean Miss Charles", "School Daze", "Three Sisters", "Hotlanta", "If It Ain't Fun, Don't Do It", "Wee Wee Pole", "New York Is a Big, Fat, Greasy Ho", "Starrbooty", "Down and Out in New York; London and L.A.", "Queen of Manhattan", "Work the Runway, Sweetie", "You Better Work", "Transy-Europe Express", "Hollywood Ho", "Mr. and Miss Television", "The Pinball Wizard", "Public Domain", "A Goddess Struggling to Be Born" and "Big Daddy".

 Synopsis

 The foreword describes RuPaul's motivations for writing the book and mentions some of the misconceptions he wishes to challenge about himself and drag.
 In the first chapter he then discusses his routine of getting into drag, and his tips and tricks for how others can do the same.
 After this he begins the autobiographic section of the book, starting with his birth and his parents, and going on to describe how witnessing their abusive relationship with each other and their eventual divorce affected him and his sisters.
 However, he also describes happy childhood memories with his mother and sisters along with his admiration for them and the inspiration he gained from them.
 Additionally, he discusses the feeling of otherness he experienced because of his sexuality, his struggle with his gender and femininity, his first inspiration from TV and magazines, and his early experimentation with hair and makeup.

 From chapter 6 he recounts his experience moving with his sister Renetta and her husband Laurence to Atlanta, after living with them for 6 months in El Cajon.
 Here he describes his final full year of school; 10th grade at Northside School of Performing Arts, seeing his first drag performance, and working as a car salesman for 5 years.
-After this he discusses his years in Atlanta performing on public access shows such as 'The American Music Show,' his first time in drag, renting his first apartment, attending a march against the Ku Klux Klan, his experience with drugs, his bands 'U-Haul' and 'Wee Wee Pole,' recording his first album 'Sex Freak,' starring in the Trilogy of Terror series, writing and selling books and his experience being homeless.
+After this he discusses his years in Atlanta performing on public access shows such as The American Music Show, his first time in drag, renting his first apartment, attending a march against the Ku Klux Klan, his experience with drugs, his bands U-Haul and Wee Wee Pole, recording his first album Sex Freak, starring in the Trilogy of Terror series, writing and selling books and his experience being homeless.